-Here’s a recipe to help get you started (oh, and don’t forget to put on some Grateful Dead before you start chopping those onion, it will help).
+Here’s a cauliflower carrot soup recipe to help get you started (oh, and don’t forget to put on some Grateful Dead before you start chopping those onions, it will help).

 - Heat the water in a large soup pot.
 When it just starts to steam, add the onions and carrots and cook for 3 minutes, stirring occasionally.

 - Add cauliflower and broth and bring to a boil.